 It’s an emotional issue – and rightfully so – as everyone has the expectation that they’ll get back what they paid throughout their careers.
 According to the Social Security Administration, 40% of American retirees depend on social security for 90% or more of their income.
 It’s also a critical issue for retirement planning – individuals and couples of all ages, especially those nearing the end of their working lives, need to understand the role Social Security payouts will play during retirement.

 When the Social Security Act was passed into law more than 80 years ago, it was intended to supplement retirement cash flow.
-The intent was to provide Americans’ around 40% of their average yearly income during their retirement years (please correct me if I misinterpreted this, but it wasn’t clear beforehand).
+The intent was to provide Americans’ around 40% of their average yearly income during their retirement years.
 Today, it’s the major income source for most retired individuals and couples.
 More than half of retirees rely on Social Security for at least half of their income, according to the Social Security Administration.

 For wealthy families, there’s a justified uncertainty that any reforms will have a bigger impact on those with other sources of savings and retirement income.
 Reclaiming peace of mind and setting the right strategy for using Social Security starts with understanding what changes have been enacted and are being discussed.
 Wescott closely monitors potential changes to Social Security and what those changes would mean for clients.
 Our advisors take a quantitative approach to Social Security planning and arm clients with the information they need to make the right decisions.